benavlabs/crudadmin/docs/index.md

 <hr>

 !!! warning "Experimental Status"
     CRUDAdmin is still experimental.
 While actively developed and tested, APIs may change between versions.
-Upgrade with caution in production environments, always carefuly reading the changelog.
+Upgrade with caution in production environments, always carefully reading the changelog.

 ## Features